RedstPhillip/RedstPhillip/README.md

 A collection of machine learning algorithms implemented from scratch using only **NumPy** to more deeply understand ML.

 - **🚧[Untis](https://github.com/RedstPhillip/Untis)🚧**:
 A school management system built in Python.
-It includes features for administrators, teachers, students, and parents to manage classes, teachers, students, send announcements, and view statistics.
-Additionally, it features a grade prediction system using a linear regression model built from scratch.
+The system includes features for administrators, teachers, students, and parents to manage classes, teachers, students, send announcements, and view statistics.
+However, please note that the grade prediction feature, which is planned to use a linear regression model, is currently not implemented.
+Some other functions are also incomplete, and the project is currently paused.